circuits/circuits/docs/source/features/eventfeedback.rst

 ==============

 Within the core of circuits is a feature called **Event Feedback**.
-This is a mechanism that ties into any **Event** object alllowing feedback to be given for a number of criteria:
+This is a mechanism that ties into any **Event** object allowing feedback to be given for a number of criteria:
  * **success**: An optional channel to use for Event Handler success
  * **failure**: An optional channel to use for Event Handler failure